FroeMic/TUM-IN-Protein-Prediction-1/lectures/14-alignments-2.md

+**Question:** Why is it interesting to find similar proteins out of the Twilight / Midnight Zone?

+> The Midnight-Zone is, where most proteins of similar structure sit.

 **Question:** Why is it that even with only 40% PSI, we can still assume similar structure?
 Could we randomly change 60% of the residues in the lab and get a new protein with similar structure?

 > * These 60% of changed residues happened under evolutionary pressure and are not random